 Newark, DE: Juan de la Cuesta, 2018

 Laura Muñoz and Payton Phillips Quintanilla

-The Force of Habit is a fast paced play, structured around the plot lines of the siblings Hipólita and Félix as each undertakes a complete change of character based on traditional gender lines.
+The Force of Habit is a fast-paced play, structured around the siblings Hipólita and Félix as each undertakes a complete change of character based on traditional gender lines.

 Act I opens with Félix’s father, Pedro, finally returning home after a long separation from his family.
 Félix’s mother, Costanza, explains how she and Don Pedro met, married, and had a daughter in secret—Félix’s sister, Hipólita.
 When Costanza’s brother and father discovered them, Pedro narrowly escaped with his life and the baby girl, leaving Costanza alone and pregnant with Félix.
 Following the recent death of Costanza’s father, Pedro can finally return home to them after serving as a soldier in Flanders for the past twenty years.

 Pedro arrives with Hipólita, who is dressed in men’s clothing, and finds Félix dressed in less-than-masculine attire.
 The parents are chagrined to realize that they have each raised their children in the habits and customs of the opposite gender, and decide that they must immediately rectify both son and daughter by forcing them to perform socially acceptable gender roles.
 Félix is hesitant and unsure of himself when told he must change his ways, while Hipólita adamantly refuses, fighting the process every step of the way.
 After initial and unsuccessful lessons in appropriate dress and deportment, the family is interrupted by the sound of a sword fight.
 Félix hides with his mother, as Hipólita takes back the sword she had just been forced to give up and fights the offender, a handsome young man named Luis.